pmenglund/rstyle/README.md

 * no space after ,
 * space after ( and [ or before ) and ]
 * methods should be in snake_case
+* use two spaces before statement modifiers

 It will also issue warnings for the following:

-* don't use for unless you know what you are doing
+* don't use `for` unless you know what you are doing